 Three ingredients and a few hours in a Crock Pot and bam!
 Now you have killer BBQ chicken wings to feed the masses, all thanks to this recipe from Intelligent Domestications.
 Plus the kids will get a kick out of the “secret ingredient.”
 Click here to get the complete, short-and-sweet how-to and check out their other crock pot recipes that require only a few ingredients.

 Grilled Cheese Rollups

-Get your tiny taste tester's hands deep into some potatoes when they help you make gnocchi from scratch!
+Get your tiny taste testers' hands deep into potatoes when they help you make gnocchi from scratch!
 Pair this step-by-step tutorial from Eugenie's Kitchen with the tomato sauce later in this roundup.
 Click here to get the deets.

 Crockpot Chicken & Sweet Potatoes

-Have the kiddos peel the sweet potatoes while you do the rest (and by rest we mean very little) because this recipe from StockpilingMoms is the easiest, yummiest meal you'll have all week.
+Have the kiddos peel the sweet potatoes while you do the rest (and by the rest, we mean very little) because this recipe from StockpilingMoms is the easiest, yummiest meal you'll have all week.
 Get the complete step-by-step plus other easy, affordable meal ideas at StockpilingMoms.com.

 Apple Juice Chicken

 You know that stockpile of juice boxes your family has been collecting?
 This sweet recipe, courtesy of Oatmeal With a Fork, puts them to good use!
 This chicken is flavorful and easy to make—and we’re willing to bet it’ll be a hit with kids and grown-ups alike.
 Get the recipe here.

 A dinner that is fun to make, fun to look at, and deliciously satisfying to eat?
 Please let your burgeoning kitchen master bring these pinwheels to your dinner table.
 Weary Chef simplifies it down so your little one can get artsy with their greens before rolling it up to bake.
 To get the details, click here.